-Tall, dark, handsome and super easy to grow: what’s not to love about a rubber tree plant?
+Tall, dark, handsome and super easy to grow: what’s not to love about a rubber tree plant, the first of our ficus trifecta.

 With it’s beautiful dark glossy leaves, ficus elastica is one of the easiest varieties to cultivate.
-It doesn’t drop leaves all the time like the Weeping Fig and doesn’t demand as much maintenance as your average Fiddleleaf Fig.
+It doesn’t drop leaves and doesn’t demand much maintenance.

 It also grows fast.
 In nature, rubber tree plants can grow to up to 80 feet, so if you keep re-potting this houseplant into bigger and bigger pots it will get wider and taller.
 However, If you limit it to a 10-inch diameter pot, you should get a nice 3- to 4-foot tall plant.